RedHatGov/openshift-compliance/reference_architecture.rst

 Stakeholders
 ~~~~~~~~~~~~
-**OCP administrators** require AWS console access and the ability to deploy and/or configure the following AWS components.
+**Cluster Administrators** require AWS console access and the ability to deploy and/or configure the following AWS components.

  - VPC
  - Elastic IP